seebeen/letter-avatars/readme.txt

 * Highly compatible - You don't have to edit your theme / plugin files, it works automatically and plays nice with other plugins
 * **Works with BuddyPress** - Users and groups without gravatar / local avatar will use Letter Avatars
 * **Works with YITH Reviews for WooCommerce** - Avatars in reviews support Letter Avatars
+* **Works with WP User Avatar** - Users with Custom Avatar will use those, users without avatar will default to Letter Avatar

 == Installation ==